1 customisable OKR examples for Braze Comprehension

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-Best way to track your Braze Comprehension OKRs
+How to turn your Braze Comprehension OKRs in a strategy map

 The rules of OKRs are simple.
 Quarterly OKRs should be tracked weekly, and yearly OKRs should be tracked monthly.
 Reviewing progress periodically has several advantages: